 Nonprofit leaders are uniquely positioned to connect God’s resources and His work.
 That often starts with education.
 Donors don’t know what they don’t know.
 Before talking through the details of an asset gift, donors need to better understand the work the organization is doing and where their gift is going.
 A big vision, clearly expressed, serves as a catalyst for transformational generosity.

 When donors are engaged in the work and excited by the vision, development officers can share the opportunity to give differently and more generously.
-Here are some ways to open the conversation:
+Here are some ideas to consider in your donor conversations:

 - Start planting seeds.
 Include noncash contribution options on your donation page.
 Share the opportunity in your newsletter and your email footer.
-For verbiage ideas, click here.
+Discover more verbiage ideas in the Asset Gift Based Referral Language Guide.

 - Share the opportunity.
 Look through your donor list for business owners.
-Begin to ask questions about the business: What does your business do?
+Begin to ask them questions about the business: What does your business do?
 What do you and your family like about it?
-You’ll find more questions in our Complex Asset Guide.
+You’ll find more questions in our Noncash Asset Fundraising Guide.

 Nonprofit and ministry organizations are doing the most important work there is.
 From Bible translation and evangelism to education and health care, the work matters, and it is worthy of all the generosity tools available.